With summer comes humid heat, summer vacations and…plumbing problems? Yes, the summer provides its own set of plumbing related problems.

 Solution: Watch what you put down your garbage disposal and how much you put down at once.
 Common summer foods you want to avoid putting down your disposal unit include:

-If you use your disposal unit, make sure you run cold water for for about 15 seconds after to rinse away any food.
-Otherwise you’ll leave food to rot and stink up your home.
+If you use your disposal unit, make sure you run cold water for about 15 seconds after rinsing away any food.
+Otherwise, you’ll leave food to rot and stink up your home.

 If you’ve got kids, they’re going to be spending more of their time at home for summer vacation.
-That means you’re toilets are going to be used more often and the chances of a clog happening are much higher.–especially if they use too much toilet paper.
+That means your toilets are going to be used more often and the chances of a clog happening are much higher... especially if they use too much toilet paper.

 If you’re unable to unclog the toilet and need help, call a professional plumber for help.